deis/workflow/src/understanding-workflow/components.md

 in the `deis` namespace.
 This pod runs `slugbuilder` component which handles default and custom buildpacks (specified by `BUILDPACK_URL`).
-The "compiled" application results in a slug, consisting of your application code and all of its depdencies as determined by the buildpack.
+The "compiled" application results in a slug, consisting of your application code and all of its dependencies as determined by the buildpack.
 The slug is pushed to the cluster-configured object storage for later execution.
 For more information about buildpacks see [using buildpacks][using-buildpacks].